Classic Comic Books Home Page (with many articles on comics)

 Our hero is macho but clean cut, in a long tradition of government agents.
 In his next-to-last story, "The Mail Order Robbery" (#8, September 1940), he goes to a "tough hangout" on a case, The Green Cat bar, and orders milk.
 I do not drink either, or approve of alcohol, a vicious drug that has ruined countless lives.
 Very few comic book heroes of any era drank.
 They were tough as nails, and often involved with extremely rough criminals, but they generally completely avoided alcohol and tobacco.
 A good thing, too!

-Return of the Octopus (1940).
+Return of the Octopus (#3, (Vol. 1 #3) April 1940).
 Writer: E. F. Webster.
 Art: Joe Simon.
 A kidnapping to solve takes the T-Man to a creepy funeral parlor, then a boat.
 First appearance of T-Man Chick Farrell, and his partner from the regular police Bill Madden.
 I have no idea why the series suddenly introduces new protagonists here, after the first two stories about T-Man Turner.
 Still, the new protagonists are appealing, and better characterized than the early not-so-hot tales about Turner, who is not seen or mentioned here or in the next issue.

-This is mainly an action tale.
+This minor, none-too-good story is mainly an action tale.
 It offers some thrills at both of its main locations.
-It also nicely sets up Bill Madden as comedy relief.

 The Counterfeit Lottery Ring (1940).
-Writer: E. F. Webster?.
-Art: Joe Simon.
+Writer: Ben Thompson.
+Art: Ben Thompson.
 Title for this titleless story supplied by the Grand Comics Database.
 Chick Farrell and partner Bill Madden track down crooks who are counterfeiting lottery tickets.
 This is the second and better of the two tales about Farrell and Madden.

-The story also has excellent comedy relief with Bill Madden, including some nifty dialogue.
+The story has excellent comedy relief with Bill Madden, including some nifty dialogue.

-The High Sierra Gold Robbery (#6, (Vol. 1 #6) July 1940).
+The High Sierra Gold Robbery (1940).
 Writer: ?.
 Art: Larry Antonette.
 Title for this titleless story supplied by the Grand Comics Database.
 T-Man Turner is aboard when a train carried government gold is wrecked and robbed.
 The best parts of this OK tale focus on technology, both in the train wreck, and the subsequent lab work Turner uses to detect the criminals.

 This story shows T-Man Turner using planes, boats, trains and other glamorous means of transportation in his crime fighting.
 Such vehicles were popular in 1930's crime-fighter comic strips and comic books.